We’re built around one common goal—provide the right resources for athletes who are inspired to be the Best in the World.

 Support the U.S. Ski Team!

 To be the best, it takes time, resources, and when it comes down to it, investment.
-One funded athlete on the U.S. Freestyle Team totals $40,000 per season.
+One funded athlete on the U.S. Freestyle Ski Team totals $40,000 per season.
 Each donation raised will directly contribute to athlete travel expenses allowing athletes to access the best training and competition venues across the world.
-Please consider supporting the U.S. Freestyle Team as they prepare for the world's stage at the 2022 Beijing Winter Olympics Games.
+Please consider supporting the U.S. Freestyle Ski Team.

 Meet the Athletes of the U.S. Freestyle Ski Team